mui/mui-x/docs/src/pages/components/data-grid/pagination/pagination.md

 ### Cursor implementation

-You can also create a cursor-based pagination.
+You can also handle servers with cursor-based pagination.
 To do so, you just have to keep track of the next cursor associated with each page you fetched.

 {{"demo": "pages/components/data-grid/pagination/CursorPaginationGrid.js", "bg": "inline"}}